octo-technology/VIO/README.md

 The VIO modules are split between:

-** Edge modules **: The VIO edge modules are deployed close to the object to inspect
+** vio-edge modules **: The VIO edge modules are deployed close to the object to inspect

 - [The edge orchestrator](docs/edge_orchestrator.md)
 - [The edge interface](docs/edge_interface.md)
 - [The edge model serving](docs/edge_model_serving.md)
 - [The edge deployment playbook](docs/edge_deployment.md)

-** Hub modules **: The VIO hub modules are deployed in the cloud to collect data and orchestrate the edge fleet
+** vio-hub modules **: The VIO hub modules are deployed in the cloud to collect data and orchestrate the edge fleet

 - [The hub monitoring](docs/hub_monitoring.md)
 - [The hub deployment playbook](docs/hub_deployment.md)